redwoodstory/LitKeeper/README.md

 - Generates a cover image showing the story title and author name
 - Identifies if the story is part of a series and bundles subquent stories into a single ePub
 - Provides an API to download stories directly from iOS shortcuts (see example below)
-- (Optional) Sends Telegram notifications when the story is downloaded
+- (Optional) Sends notifications when the story is downloaded
 - (Optional) Provides somewhat extensive logging (helpful for debugging but can be disabled in Docker Compose file)